At the School of Physiotherapy Clinics we can help you recover from injuries, whether the problem is accident-related or has developed over time.

 Our clinicians know how to deal with conditions such as concussion, sprains and strains, back and neck problems, arthritis, and post-operative rehabilitation.

 We carry out individualised assessments, and strive to give you a good understanding of the problem so you can get back sooner to the activities you love.

 - Identify the main problem(s)

-- Allow you to work towards your goals
+- Enable you to work towards your goals

-- Get back to your normal everyday functions
+- Get you back to your normal everyday functions

 - Better inform you so that you are able to manage your condition

 Physiotherapy can play a key role in helping those with arthritis to stay active and keep moving.
 While it is well-known that arthritis cannot usually be 'cured', the good news is that physiotherapy can usually help to relieve many of the symptoms associated with arthritis.

 So if you have joint pain and restriction, come and have a physiotherapy assessment to find out what we can do to help improve your comfort and mobility.

 The Arthritis New Zealand website has more information about arthritis and its treatment.